Requirements for a Baccalaureate Degree

-- Students must earn a minimum institutional GPA of 2.00 in all coursework taken at A&M-Central Texas, and a minimum cumulative GPA of 2.00 in all coursework, including coursework transferred from another institution.
+- Students must earn a minimum cumulative institutional GPA of 2.00 in all coursework taken at A&M-Central Texas, and a minimum cumulative GPA of 2.00 in all coursework, including coursework transferred from another institution.
 The student must also be in good academic standing with the university.

-Writing Intensive Program
+Writing Instructive Program

 Application for Degree